ncrunners/NCRunners/README.md

 Dedicated to health and well-being, we offer free weekly sessions in strength training (ST), running, cycling, swimming, trekking, and yoga.
 Additionally, we provide comprehensive 4-6 month training schedules for members preparing for major marathons, triathlons, and swimathons.

-NCRunners is an open community.
+NCRunners is decentralized open community.
 Open to all.

 Our members have achieved remarkable milestones, including: